Arnarflug

 Arnarflug, also known as Eagle Air, was a major Icelandic airline that operated from April 1976 until its bankruptcy in October 1990.
-It was founded by former employees of Air Viking following its bankruptcy in March 1976.
-Arnarflug was the main competitor of Flugleiðir during the 1980s.
-The airline had domestic and international flights and a car rental.
-The domestic part was made a separate company, Arnarflug innanlands hf., in May 1987.
-In 1991 it merged with Íslandsflug.
+It was founded by former employees of Air Viking.
+Arnarflug was the main competitor of Icelandair during the 1980s.
+The airline performed domestic and international flights and also run a car rental.
+The domestic part was made a separate company, Arnarflug Innanlands hf., in May 1987, but in 1991 it merged into Íslandsflug.

+After ceasing operations in August 1990 and declaring bankruptcy the following October, the airline was reinstated in 1993 but operated only sporadically until the following year.